okhomenko/entrepreneurship/README.md

 business model refinement, and sales and marketing roadmapping.
 How to pitch the venture through a written analysis of the business model canvas and a video of your investor pitch.

+### How to identify and develop great ideas into great companies
+### How to identify opprotunities based on real customer needs
+### Explore methods for developing solid business models for creation
+of successful companies